Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 - If you want to enforce specific settings, define them in docker-compose (e.g. environment variables)
 - For more details, refer to the official Pi-hole Docker documentation: https://docs.pi-hole.net/hosting/docker/

   3b.
-Unbound volume directories, files and permissions
+Unbound volume directories and permissions
 ---
 - The klutchel/unbounf image is distroless --> contains only the necessary binaries and libraries to run Unbound, no shell or package manager
 - The image runs Unbound as a non-privileged user UID 101, GID 102 after startup